mmourcia/ledmatrixframe/README.md

   * Close Serial Monitor
   * Change board to any other and select Matrix portal again
   * Unplug USB and plug it again
+  * Hold "boot" button and plus usb cable and then try again